 For example, let’s say you bought an inflatable pool.
 When you got the pool, it was in a sealed box.
 After blowing up the pool, it appeared fine.
 A few hours later, you realize the pool deflates at a very scary rate.
-Your child ends up trapped in the pool and suffers brain damage.
+Your child ends up trapped in the pool and suffers from brain damage.

 if you bought the inflatable pool at a department store, you may choose to not name that department store in your product liability lawsuit.
-However, you’ll certainly want to pursue the company who made the pool.
+However, you’ll certainly want to pursue the company that made the pool.
 And, if a separate company designed the pool, your Las Vegas injury attorney will name them as well.

 Contact an Experienced Personal Injury Lawyer in Las Vegas

-If you or your family member are injured by a defective product, you need help.
+If you or your family members are injured by a defective product, you need help.
 You should contact an experienced personal injury lawyer in Las Vegas right away.
 You may have a valid product liability claim.

 Call Nettles Morris today and schedule your free initial consultation.
 And remember – you pay nothing until you settle your case.